5mehulhelp5/one-step-checkout-m2/README.md

-# Magento 2 OneStepCheckout Module
+# Magento 2 One Step Checkout Extension

-Enhance your Magento 2 store with a streamlined checkout process using our Magento 2 OneStepCheckout Module.
+Enhance your Magento 2 store with a streamlined checkout process using our Magento 2 One Step Checkout Module.
 Simplify the checkout experience for your customers with a single-page checkout that consolidates all steps into one, improving conversion rates and customer satisfaction.

 ## Key Features: